Attorney Collins Hickman

 In his corporate practice, Collins assists clients on business entity formation, corporate governance, and real estate acquisitions.

-Sports law is one of Collins’ passions.
-Since the NCAA amended its bylaws to allow student-athletes to profit of their name, image and likeness (NIL) for the first time in history, Collins has gained specialized knowledge in NIL compliance and contract drafting.
+Sports law and athlete representation are Collins’ passions.
+After the NCAA amended its bylaws to allow student-athletes to profit off their name, image, and likeness (NIL) for the first time in history, Collins has gained specialized knowledge in NIL compliance and contract drafting.
 On this topic, he served as co-author for “The Bank is Open for Collegiate Student-Athletes: What You Should Know About Name, Image and Likeness,” Arkansas Lawyer, Vol. 57, No. 4, (Fall 2021), pp. 32-36.
 He also spoke on the NIL landscape in collegiate sports at the 2022 Arkansas Bar Association’s Annual Meeting.

 Some of his more recent sports law experiences include: